In this Article

 - Try Oral Rehydration Solution (ORS): Fluids will prove to be your best friend during pregnancy.
 If you experience continuous bouts of hot flashes, you may feel dehydrated, which is why you should drink ORS.
 It will not only keep you hydrated but also keep you energetic.
 You can also keep sipping water throughout the day.

 When to Consult a Doctor

 Hot flashes are never a medical emergency and rarely require medical intervention.
 However, sometimes, if you experience them often, you will feel exhausted and dehydrated.
 Consult a doctor in such a case.
 Frequent episodes of hot flashes can also an indicator of an underlying medical condition, so it is suggested that you visit a doctor if you experience them too often.

 1. Can Hot Flashes Help One Determine the Gender of the Baby?

 There is no scientific evidence to suggest that hot flashes help in determining the sex of the baby.

 Hot flashes in early pregnancy and headaches go hand in hand.
 While there may be cases where hot flashes cause headaches, they can also happen due to a surge in the hormone levels.

-The feeling of heat takes place when the blood vessels dilate in a bid to cool itself.
-It does not increase the temperature of the uterus.
+You may feel the heat when the blood vessels dilate to cool themselves.
+However, the temperature of the uterus will not increase.